-THEORY E-Way Bill E-way bill is an electronic document generated on the GST portal evid movement of goods.
-Section 68 mandates that the Government may require the person in char conveyance carrying any consignment of goods of value exceeding such a as may be specified to carry with him such documents and such devices as a prescribed.
-Rule 138 of CGST Rules, 2017 prescribes e-way bill as the doct to be carried for the consignment of goods in certain prescribed cases.
+THEORY E-Way Bill Meaning of e-way bill E-way bill is an electronic document generated on the GST portal evidencing movement of goods. and why is it required?
+Section 68 mandates that the Government may require the person in charge of a conveyance carrying any consignment of goods of value exceeding such amount as may be specified to carry with him such documents and such devices as may be prescribed.
+Rule 138 of CGST Rules, 2017 prescribes e-way bill as the document to be carried for the consignment of goods in certain prescribed cases.
 When is it required to be generated?
 E-way Bill is mandatory in case of movement of goods of consignment value exceeding ₹50,000.
 Movement should be: (a) in relation to a supply; or (b) for reasons other than supply; or (c) due to inward supply from an unregistered person, registered person causing movement of goods shall furnish the information relating to the said goods in Part A of Form GST EWB-01 before commencement of such movement.
-Exceptions to minimum consignment value of ₹50,000 (i.e. Mandatory to Generate E-Way Bill) Inter-State transfer of goods by principal to job worker Inter-State transfer of handicraft goods by a person exempted from obtaining registration Consignment value Consignment value of goods shall be: (a) Determined in accordance with the provisions of Section 15 (b) Declared in an invoice, a bill of supply or delivery challan, as the case may be, issued in respect of the said consignment (c) It also includes Taxes under GST (d) It shall not include the value of exempt supply of goods where the invoice is issued in respect of both exempt and taxable supply of goods.
+Exceptions to minimum consignment value of ₹50,000 (i.e. Mand Generate E-Way Bill) □ Inter-State transfer of goods by principal to job worker Inter-State transfer of handicraft goods by a person exempted from obtaining registration Consignment Consignment value of goods shall be: value (a) Determined in accordance with the provisions of Section 15 (b) Declared in an invoice, a bill of supply or delivery challan, as the case may be, issued in respect of the said consignment(c) It also includes Taxes under GST (d) It shall not include the value of exempt supply of goods where the invoice is issued in respect of both exempt and taxable supply of goods.